rreichenbach/autheo-dev-rr/README.md

 ## Accessing the Web UI
 Once all services are started, you can connect to the web UI through a browser by pointing it to:

-`127.0.0.1` which is your loopback address, accessible only from your local machine.
+`127.0.0.1` which is your loopback address (aka localhost), accessible only from your local machine.
 For access by other devices on the same network, run this:

 ```sh